lambda-dom/weidu_library/weidu_library/docs/libraries/references.md

 ^#([a-zA-Z0-9][a-zA-Z0-9_-]*):(.*)$
 ```

-The first group, an alpha-numeric identifier, uniquely identifies the function that is to be called, while the second group, is the argument to pass to it.
+The first group, an alpha-numeric identifier, uniquely identifies the function that is to be called (currently all examples are three-letter identifiers -- see below), while the second group, is the argument to pass to it.
 The string it returns can be anything, but is usually a string or number that has passed some validation checks.
 In short, and denoting the first group by `function` and the second by `value`, this is inline notation for the call

 ```weidu
 LAF "%function%" STR_VAR value = "%value% RET resource